 Nevertheless, most women’s stories share some of these four common threads which cause them consider abortion:

-- "I already made other plans for my future." — Some pregnant women also consider having an abortion because they desire to live their lives according to a set plan, and this pregnancy threw them for a loop.
+- "I already have other plans for my life" — Some pregnant women also consider having an abortion because they desire to live their lives according to a set plan, and this pregnancy threw them for a loop.
 Sound familiar?
 Go to: Pregnant – Bad Timing!